 The tax sale is a public auction of properties that have a tax recovery notification on title as a result of unpaid property taxes or outstanding charges for more than one year.

 The City of Edmonton, similar to any other municipality in Alberta, is able to recover unpaid property taxes by selling properties of “non-compliant” owners at a public auction.

-If required, the City of Edmonton holds a tax sale auction in April of each year in Council Chambers at City Hall.
+If required, the City holds a tax sale auction in April of each year in Council Chambers at City Hall.